-Translation contains extra zero-width space () character.
+Zero-width space () character are used to truncate messages within words.

-This character is usually inserted by mistake, though it might have a legitimate use.
+As they are usually inserted by mistake, this check is triggered once they are present in translation.
 Some programs might have problems when this character is used.

-Zero width space on wikipedia
+Zero width space on Wikipedia